Special Education » Special Education

 How to Make A Referral

 All requests for evaluations must be made in writing.
 District forms are available through the guidance office at your child’s school.
-A signed Permission to Evaluate form is required in order to begin the evaluation/re-evaluation process.
+A signed Permission to Evaluate form is required to begin the evaluation/re-evaluation process.

 Office hours are 7:30 AM—3:30 PM, Monday—Friday.
 All information will be kept confidential.
-Upon request, evaluations and/or tests will be given in you in your child’s native language or mode of communication unless it is clearly not feasible to do so.
+Upon request, evaluations and/or tests will be given to you in your child’s native language or mode of communication unless it is clearly not feasible to do so.

 Independent Educational Evaluation (IEE)